japila-books/spark-sql-internals/docs/spark-sql-datasource-api.md

 === [[saving-datasets]] Saving Datasets

-Spark SQL can save data to external storage systems like files, Hive tables and JDBC databases through link:spark-sql-DataFrameWriter.adoc[DataFrameWriter] interface.
+Spark SQL can save data to external storage systems like files, Hive tables and JDBC databases through spark-sql-DataFrameWriter.md[DataFrameWriter] interface.

-You use link:spark-sql-Dataset.adoc#write[write] method on a `Dataset` to access `DataFrameWriter`.
+You use spark-sql-Dataset.md#write[write] method on a `Dataset` to access `DataFrameWriter`.

 [source, scala]
 ----